albertgfliu/cs111/README.md

 6. In the Makefile, we use the -std=gnu11 to compile our source file

-7. We assumed that the usage of threads are not allowed in the simpsh program, to make the signal handling easier in this case.
+7. We assumed that the usage of threads are not allowed in the simpsh program, to make the signal handling easier in this case

-8. For the implementation of the --ignore option, we increment the instruction pointer %rip to avoid the infinite loop as a result of SIGSEGV.
+8. For the implementation of the --ignore option, we increment the instruction pointer %rip to avoid the infinite loop as a result of SIGSEGV

+9. --wait shoudl only wait on the previous commands